 Importantly, ELL students will take the exact same ACT as everyone else in 2017-2018.
 The support offered is meant to assist ELL students, not create an easier test.
 Below are some examples of the supports eligible ELL students will receive:

 - Testing in a separate room (with a small group or by yourself)

 - Additional time

 More Big News!
-The first two supports will be available in many languages other than Spanish.
-This way ELL students from all over the world can take advantage of the supports.
+The first two supports will be available in many languages.
+This way, ELL students from all over the world can take advantage of them.

 Who is Eligible for Supports?

 Just because a student’s first language isn’t English doesn’t mean that he or she automatically qualifies for supports.
-On a case by case basis, schools will evaluate which ELL students would benefit the most.
+High schools will evaluate which ELL students would benefit the most on a case-by-case basis.
 Even if a student is found eligible, he or she may not qualify for all the supports.

 Are Supports Fair to Other Test Takers?

-If your first language is English, it’s okay if your first reaction to this news is to feel that the situation is a bit unfair.
+For test-takers whose first language is English, the first reaction to this news may be to feel that the situation is a bit unfair.
 After all, who wouldn’t want some extra time to take the ACT?
-Yet you need to keep in mind what the ACT is designed to measure: your potential as a college student.
+But keep in mind what the ACT is designed to measure: your potential as a college student.